 GAr for recirculation is boiled-off by heat which is transferred from the supplied higher-pressure argon.
 The heat transfer is driven by the temperature difference (and thus pressure difference) of the supply and the return side of the two-phase heat exchanger.
 One of the goals of the testing campaign is a measurement of the heat transfer coefficient, and thus of the required exchange area, and a comparison of the performance of heat exchanger geometries.
 We have tested two different configurations.
-The first consists of two plate heat exchangers (model K205-22 from KAORI [22]) with 22 plates each (thickness: 0.6 mm) and a total heat exchange area of $4.84 \text{ m}^2$ , see figure 5 (left).
+The first consists of two plate heat exchangers (model K205-22 from KAORI [23]) with 22 plates each (thickness: 0.6 mm) and a total nominal heat exchange area of 4.84 m, see figure 5 (left).
 The two heat exchangers are connected in parallel and used in counterflow configuration, i.e. the flows are anti-parallel.
-The second configuration consists of a multi-tube geometry identical to the condenser from the preceding section (see figure 5 (right)).
-The tubes offer an exchange area of $0.9 \,\mathrm{m}^2$ .
+The second configuration consists of a multi-tube geometry identical to the condenser from the preceding section with a nominal exchange area of 0.9 m (see figure 5 (right)).
 The two-phase argon heat transfer rate of this geometry was modelled and measured at small scale with 19 tubes, see appendix B. Due to the use of non-insulated piping inside the cryostat and due to the heat exchanger shells, the surface available for heat transfer between the supply argon and the argon inside the cryostat is larger than the nominal exchange surface.
-In the case of the plate heat exchanger geometry, there is an additional 0.09 m with 0.065 in wall thickness from the piping.
-The two plate heat exchangers are installed such that the supply line is connected to the first and the last channel of one of the two heat exchangers, and opposite for the other.
-This results in an additional surface area of $0.15 \,\mathrm{m}^2$ between the supply and the cryostat argon through the 7 mm thick ground and top plates.
-The brazed sides of the heat exchangers contribute another $0.1 \text{ m}^2$ between the supply and the cryostat with an assumed wall thickness of twice the plate thickness.
-All components are made from stainless steel and thus have the same thermal conductivity.
-For simplicity, we assume that the heat transfer processes on the two sides of the additional exchange surfaces $A_i$ with thicknesses $d{\text{Wall},i}$ are equal to those over the nominal surface A in the heat exchangers.
-We can then define an effective exchange area for the nominal plate thickness $d{\text{Wall}}$ as:
+Assuming that the heat transfer processes over the additional exchange surfaces $A_i$ with thicknesses $d{\text{Wall},i}$ are equal to the one over the nominal surface A with thickness $d{\text{Wall}}$ , we can define an effective exchange area as: